women on the road logo

 • Jewelry like necklaces, pendants, bracelets, rings

-• Good luck objects: fuzzy dice, stuffed animals, pet snakes, and yes, even tin mugs!
+• Good luck objects: fuzzy dice, stuffed animals (I hope they mean the plush kind), pet snakes (not recommended), and yes, even tin mugs!

 A talisman's power is said to increase with intention.
 If someone who cares deeply about you gives it to you, its power is stronger.
 The same goes for your intention, it would appear - choose it with concentration and thought and it will be that much stronger.